HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/performance.markdown

 Some encoder presets are designed to affect the speed of the encoding process.
 By enabling certain optimizations or disabling certain computationally expensive features of the encoder, greater encoding speeds can be achieved, although this is usually at the expense of larger file sizes and/or slight quality losses.
 The x264 and x265 encoder presets are all speed related.

-Other encoders, notably hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC, also have quality-based encoder presets to enable advanced features that can improve quality, usually at the expense of encoding speed.
+Other encoders, notably hardware encoders such as AMD VCE, Intel QSV, and NVIDIA NVENC, also have quality-based encoder presets to enable advanced features that can improve quality, usually at the expense of encoding speed.

 Here, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p using the various speed-based encoder presets provided by the x264 software encoder.